 more disks when they’re needed.

 So, I thought it was time to liberate the disk drive from its sheet metal prison.
 I wanted to be able to add CPU servers when I needed more of that, and add more disk space, to be used on any of my servers, when I needed more disk space.
-There is not a right ratio of compute to data store.
-It all depends on what you’re doing and where you are in the life cycle of your applications.
+There is not a right ratio of compute to data storage.
+It all depends on what you’re doing and where you’re in the life cycle of your applications.

 In short, I wanted to scale out and not just up server with its disks would be Ethernet.

 Ethernet is an amazing bit of technology, and using it for storage is a no-brainer.
 Over my 40 year career I’ve seen it change from a 10 Mb/s single copper coaxial cable with a cross section about the size of a nickle, to the thin light blue fiber carrying 10 Gb/s to my Plan 9 terminal.
 Yet, from a protocol point of view, it’s still pretty much the same as it always was.
 The packet format is exactly the same.

 But first, I checked out the alternatives.
 When I thought about how to get the disk drives out of the boxes, it was only natural that I looked at the existing technologies and see if I could just use those.